 Go ahead and click the arrow to get my show started before reading the rest.

 Okay, so we actually went to Walla Walla to check out the town and the wine scene.
-But I had spent a pleasurable afternoon at the Hot Poop music store on Main Street several years back so I was anxious to see if it was still thriving.
+But since I had spent a pleasurable afternoon at the Hot Poop music store on Main Street several years back, I was anxious to see if it was still thriving.